tpott/pub_musings/pricecrawler/README.md

 https://developers.facebook.com/docs/games_payments looks reasonable.
 Based on https://developers.facebook.com/docs/games_payments/taking-payments#setting_up I think the static web page needs to define the "product" that the customer is paying for.

+The app does NOT include
+* arbitrary Pages to use the app.
+I would need to remove the PAGE_TOKEN_FILE and add support for multiple pages to use the app simultaneously.
+* messages to be sent outside of FB Messenger.
+I would need to add my own account and authentication options (for which https://developers.facebook.com/docs/facebook-login is an option).

+These would both require some additinal static webpages, for which, I'm not interested in building at this time.